» Staff bio and photos

 What Else Can You Do To Stay Healthy?

 Don't Smoke.
 But if you do smoke, talk to your doctor about quitting.
 You can take medicine and get counseling to help you quit.
 Make a plan and set a quit date.
 Tell your family, friends, and co-workers you are quitting.
 Ask for their support.
+If you are pregnant and smoke, quitting now will help you and your baby.

 Eat a Healthy Diet.
 Eat a variety of foods, including fruit, vegetables, animal or vegetable protein (such as meat, fish, chicken, eggs, beans, lentils, tofu, or tempeh) and grains (such as rice).
 Limit the amount of saturated fat you eat.